Swiatek crushes Paolini to win third French Open title in row

 With Swiatek firmly in the ascendancy, Paolini looked lost for answers as the top seed oozed confidence and repeatedly took control of the rallies.

-Had it not been for an astonishing recovery against Naomi Osaka in the second round when she saved a match point, Swiatek would have suffered her earliest Grand Slam exit at the French Open.
+Had it not been for an astonishing recovery against Osaka in the second round, Swiatek would have suffered her earliest exit at the French Open.

-Instead that fright served to ignite her title aspirations, reigning Wimbledon and US Open champions -- Marketa Vondrousova and Coco Gauff -- powerless to stop the Swiatek offensive.
+Instead that fright served to ignite her title aspirations, reigning Wimbledon and US Open champions -- Marketa Vondrousova and Coco Gauff -- in particular powerless to stop the Swiatek offensive.